 What is hydrocephalus?

-Normal pressure hydrocephalus is a brain disorder that primarily affects the elderly and occurs when excess cerebrospinal fluid, which is made in the brain, accumulates inside the brain instead of being reabsorbed into the bloodstream.
+Normal pressure hydrocephalus is a brain disorder that primarily affects the elderly.
+It occurs when excess cerebrospinal fluid, which is made in the brain, accumulates inside the brain.
+Typically, it is reabsorbed into the bloodstream.

 In children, hydrocephalus is more commonly “high pressure.”
-A child may develop hydrocephalus before birth (congenital hydrocephalus) or during childhood (acquired hydrocephalus).
+A child may develop hydrocephalus before birth or during childhood.

 What causes hydrocephalus in children and in adults?

-Hydrocephalus may also be a result of spina bifida (a birth defect in which a child’s spinal cord doesn’t develop properly), bleeding, infections, head trauma, tumors, or cysts.
+Hydrocephalus may also be a result of bleeding, infections, head trauma, tumors, or cysts.